jmgao/dhc/README.md

 ### Installation

-Download [the latest release](https://github.com/jmgao/dhc/releases) and place the appropriate DLLs in the same folder as the game you want to use dhc with.
+Download [the latest release](https://github.com/jmgao/dhc/releases) and place the appropriate DLLs in the same folder as the game you want to use dhc with (see [the wiki](https://github.com/jmgao/dhc/wiki/Compatibility) for a table with which architecture to use).

 Note that the game binary might be not be the one that's at the top level of the game's directory: if you don't see dhc.log or dhc.toml files being created after you start the game, you probably chose the wrong one.
 You can right click